 The nature of the job can also influence who you dispatch to handle it.
 Do you need to send a master plumber for a unique problem or is this the type of job that an apprentice or journeyman can complete?
 If a job requires a master plumber (whose years of experience, expertise, training, and time are more valuable), you can charge a higher price than a job that can be completed by a journeyman (who often must obtain a license but not necessarily), or an apprentice plumber (who is generally undergoing initial training).

 Although plumbing is undeniably a 24/7 affair, you can take advantage of this—fairly and reasonably—by charging different rates at different times.
-For instance, you should establish an evening/night, weekend, and holiday rate, and perhaps consider a premium for rush-hour.
-For instance, for holidays and after-hours you can charge time-and-a-half, double, or even triple hourly rates, depending on the situation.
+For instance, you should establish an evening/night, weekend, and holiday rate and perhaps consider a premium for rush hour.
+For instance, for holidays and after-hours, you can charge time-and-a-half, double, or even triple hourly rates, depending on the situation.
 Heavy traffic causes delays and makes a job take longer than it normally would, so it’s acceptable to charge a bit more to cover the cost of missing out on other jobs while sitting in gridlock.
-You can also utilize scheduling tools that allow you to set special rates depending on time of day and type of technician.
+You can also utilize scheduling tools that allow you to set special rates depending on the time of day and type of technician.

 Don’t forget about fuel and congestion costs associated with faraway jobs that will take you away from other jobs—traveling to a further location is a recipe for delays.
 This isn’t necessarily a reason not to take a job, but it’s certainly justifiable to charge a higher price for this kind of job.
 You can charge a specific “travel fee” (ranging from $100-$350) for all jobs to account for travel costs.
 Many plumbers don’t specify this fee on invoices and include it in hourly rates or service fees.
 When charging hourly, you can also request a higher rate for the first hour to cover transportation and time costs.